MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-edit-service-csh.md

 1. In the Customer Service Hub sitemap, go to **Service Scheduling**.
 2. From the list of entity records, select **Scheduling > Service**.
    - The **Active Services** view is displayed.
-You can switch between various system views using the drop-down.
+You can switch between various system views using the drop-down menu.
    - Select **Show Chart** in the command bar to see the chart view.
    - Select any existing service to see additional options in the command bar